What's Coming to Netflix in May 2020 - What's on Netflix

 - Thomas & Friends: Marvelous Machinery: A New Arrival – Thomas sees new technology arrive.

-- Thomas & Friends: The Royal Engine – Another adventure with Thomas the Tank Engine and his friends taking part in a royal celebration.
+- Thomas & Friends: The Royal Engine – Another adventure with Thomas the Tank Engine and his friends taking part in a royal celebration and will feature the voice of Prince Harry.

 - Underworld (2003), Underworld: Evolution (2006), Underworld: Rise of the Lycans (2009) – The Underworld film franchise starring Kate Beckinsale.